ThomasLoughran/DeliverEase_app/README.md

 - The warehouses are in stock with the order's products
 - There is a van for every driver
 - Driver will only use an iPhone 12 Pro to login to account
-   - Please note: When selecting an issue for an order in chrome browser the font size is very small.
+   - Please note: When selecting an issue for an order in chrome browser using inspect the font size is very small.
 Font is legible if using Firefox.
 - Manager will only use a laptop to login to account

 ## 1.2 Business Case & Risk Register